 Cut Scenes: Ock Op

-restored the head-butt missing from previous releases.
-The two versions do not appear to have been passed uncut by the BBFC before the release of this box set, and this is further evidenced by the MPAA ratings screen which plays before the film.
-It would
+and restored the head-butt missing from previous releases.
+The two versions do not appear to have been passed uncut by the BBFC before the release of this box set, and this is further evidenced by the MPAA ratings screen which plays before the

-on April 1st of that year.
-The Spider-Man trilogy was re-released on Blu-ray in 2012 and once again Sony included both the theatrical- and the 2.1 extended version of the film, and even threw in the blooper reel missing from the original DVD release.
+PG rating on April 1st of that year.
+The Spider-Man trilogy was re-released on Blu-ray in 2012 and once again Sony included both the theatrical- and the 2.1 extended version of the film, and even threw in the blooper reel missing from the

 To sum up, here is the current home video situation regarding Spider-Man 2 and how you can get your hands on the uncut releases of both versions of the film on DVD or Blu-ray: